 As an industry at approximately $3 trillion, some argue that cryptocurrencies could be used for illicit purposes, or used to take advantage of consumers who are not aware of the risks.
 You have all probably read in various channels that cryptocurrencies are being used for illicit financing.
 Although this may be true to some extent, others argue that criminal activity represents approximately 2% in 2019 and approximately 0.34% in 2020.

-With large banks already investing billions into cryptocurrency and blockchain companies, Miami (MiamiCoin) and New York (NYCCoin) racing to be the first centre for cryptocurrency, and companies accepting digital coins as payments, it may be a matter of time before Congress passes additional laws and the regulators issue rules and regulations affecting the cryptocurrencies markets.
+With large banks already investing billions into cryptocurrency and blockchain companies, Miami (MiamiCoin) and New York (NYCCoin) racing to be the first center for cryptocurrency, and companies accepting digital coins as payments, it may be a matter of time before Congress passes additional laws, together with regulators issuing rules and regulations affecting the cryptocurrencies markets.

 2022 is on the horizon; we won’t have to wait long.